BorisTheBrave/sylves/docs/articles/concepts/topology.md

 ## TryMove

-There's only one key method relating to the topology of a graphy.
+There's only one key method relating to the topology of a graph.

 ```csharp
 bool TryMove(Cell cell, CellDir dir, out Cell dest, out CellDir inverseDir, out Connection connection);
 ```

 `TryMove` attempts to move from `cell`, along the edge labelled with `dir`.
-If it is sucessfully, it returns the cell along the edge as `dest`, and gives some information on the edge traversed, `inverseDir` and `connection`.
+If it is sucessful, it returns the cell along the edge as `dest`, and gives some information on the edge traversed, `inverseDir` and `connection`.
 See [rotations](rotation.md#trymove-and-rotation) for how to interpret these.

 With `TryMove` defined, an algorithm can explore the entire grid, one cell at a time.